 Child support conflicts can have a massive impact on your finances and your children.
 Whether you need help financially caring for your children or you are no longer able to pay the amount a court has set, The Cassell Firm can help you resolve child support issues, allowing you to have peace of mind and security.

 For some couples, it is not uncommon for ex spouses to have trouble getting along long after a divorce.
 Your former spouse might be failing to abide by the terms of a court order or an agreement they signed.
 Your ex-wife or husband may have met someone new, gotten married, and now they want to move or change the visitation schedule you have with your children.
-With that in mind, a family and divorce attorney can help you deal with any challenges as they come and help to improve the lives of you and your family.
+With that in mind, a Nashville family and divorce lawyer can help you deal with any challenges as they come and help to improve the lives of you and your family.

 Powers of Attorney